Longwings

 (NCBI-index: 405022)

 During my trip to Germany and Belgium, I saw many new-to-me fritillary species, including the fairly easy-to-recognize Bog Fritillary (Boloria eunomia).
-The best feature to recognize this butterfly is the complete row of black eyespots with a yellowish-white center, which gives it its Dutch name.
+The best feature to recognize this butterfly is the complete row of black eyespots with a yellowish-white centre, which gives it its Dutch name.
 You also see two orange bands in the root and midfield.
 The top of the wings is orange with black spots in the zoom field and several black stripes closer to the wing root.
-The wing edges are slightly darker in color with small lighter triangles trimmed with dark thin lines.
-The flight period is in one generation from late May to mid-July and the wingspan is 28-40mm.
+The wing edges are slightly darker in colour, with small, lighter triangles trimmed with dark, thin lines.
+The flight period is one generation, from late May to mid-July, and the wingspan is 28-40mm.
 Host plant: Alpine Smartweed and violets.
 Dutch name: Ringoogparelmoervlinder.
 Frisian name:

 Flying period: